$OIDC^2$: Open Identity Certification with OpenID Connect: Security Considerations

-We classify an OP as an Authoritative OP (AOP) for specific claims, if the AU accepts the OP as an authority for those claims and trusts the OP to protect managed identities.
-For example, an email server's OP is authoritative for email addresses within its own domain.
-Because an OP issues a unique subject identifier for each SSO identity by specification, an OP is always authoritative for its associated \texttt{sub} claim.
+We classify an \ac{op} as an \ac{aop} for specific claims, if the \ac{au} accepts the \ac{op} as an authority for those claims and trusts the \ac{op} to protect managed identities.
+For example, an email server's \ac{op} is authoritative for email addresses within its own domain.
+Because an \ac{op} issues a unique subject identifier for each \ac{sso} identity by specification, an \ac{op} is always authoritative for its associated \texttt{sub} claim.

-This makes AOPs sufficient for scenarios where an EU wants to be authenticated with specific claims.
-For example, if the AU knows the EU's email address, the EU uses an ICT issued by his email provider's OP to authenticate on a social media platform.
-However, AOPs are only sufficient to certify identity claims for which they are an authority.
-To certify real-world identity claims such as names or addresses, the AOP must typically be the OP of a trusted government organization.
+This makes \acp{aop} sufficient for scenarios where an \ac{eu} wants to be authenticated with specific claims.
+For example, if the \ac{au} knows the \ac{eu}'s email address, the \ac{eu} uses an \ac{ict} issued by his email provider's \ac{op} to authenticate on a social media platform.
+However, \acp{aop} are only sufficient to certify identity claims for which they are an authority.
+To certify real-world identity claims such as names or addresses, the \ac{aop} must typically be the \ac{op} of a trusted government organization.